Robustness Certificates for Neural Networks Against Data Poisoning and Evasion Attacks: PRELIMINARIES

 Note that, for ease of exposition, we assume that the first $r$ elements of the training dataset and the first $r'$ elements of the test dataset are poisoned.
 However, our certification framework is permutation-invariant and does not require knowledge of the indices of corrupted data.

-While training minimizes $\mathcal{L}$, the generalization performance of the model trained on a (possibly) poisoned dataset is evaluated on a (possibly) perturbed test dataset:
+Although training minimizes $\mathcal{L}$, the generalization performance of the model trained on a (possibly) poisoned dataset is evaluated on a (possibly) perturbed test dataset:

 which computes the fraction of test samples correctly classified by $h_\theta$.
 Each $\delta_i' \in \mathbb{R}^m$ is the perturbation applied to the $i$-th input in $\mathcal{D}_{\mathrm{test}}^{\Delta'}$, where $\delta_i' = \mathbf{0}$ for all unperturbed samples ($i > r'$), as in Definition~\ref{def:test_evasion}.
-The performance of the trained model is assessed using the final test accuracy denoted by $g{\mbox{ $(\theta(t_\infty))$}}$, where $\theta(t_\infty)$ denotes the final parameter vector after a training horizon $t_\infty$ (e.g., a pre-defined number of epochs or upon satisfying a convergence criterion, minimized loss)
+The performance of the trained model is assessed using the final test accuracy denoted by $g{\mbox{ $(\theta(t_\infty), \mathcal{D}_{\mathrm{test}}^{\Delta'})$}}$, where $\theta(t_{\infty})$ represents the model parameter vector at the terminal training index and $t_{\infty}$ refers to the endpoint of a {finite} training trajectory used for certification (e.g., a prescribed number of training epochs (iterations), or the first iteration satisfying a stopping criterion such as loss convergence), and should not be interpreted as an asymptotic infinite-time limit.

-\subsection{Problem Formulation}
+\subsection{PROBLEM FORMULATION}

 As discussed earlier, the ML lifecycle is vulnerable to adversarial interference at both training and test time.
 During training, data poisoning can distort the optimization trajectory and drive the parameters into suboptimal or unsafe regions of the parameter space $\Theta$, while at inference, evasion attacks exploit model sensitivities to bypass decision boundaries and degrade generalization and reliability.
 These vulnerabilities motivate robustness certification frameworks that provide formal guarantees on model behavior under adversarial perturbations.
 To quantify such resilience, the following definition formalizes the notion of model degradation, which we adopt as the primary robustness criterion for a trained ML model.